nitsa/weff/README.md

 This talk relates to p2p communication without the need of a third party (intermediate server or other) for initiating the communication.

 Nikolaos Tsapakis is a reverse engineering enthusiast and poetry lover from Greece.
-He has been working as a security & software engineer in companies like NCR, Persado, Fujitsu, Symantec, Citrix.
-He has also been writing papers or presented for Virus Bulletin, 2600 magazine, Hakin9, leHACK, Athcon, Symantec, Deepsec 2023.
+He has been working as a security & software engineer in various companies.
+He has also been writing papers or presented for Virus Bulletin, 2600 magazine, Hakin9, leHACK, Athcon, Symantec, Deepsec.
 George Tselos is a computer science tutor who lives and works in Athens, Greece.
 He is interested in embedded systems, microcontrollers, peripheral device development.